 Beware – old fiberboard ducts aren’t treated to prevent mold or mildew and should be replaced immediately.
 If you suspect you have old fiberboard ductwork, do not attempt to clean it.
 The surface damage will release fiberglass into the air and throughout your home.

-Now that we’ve covered air ducts materials, let’s look at the various air duct components.
+Now that we’ve covered air duct materials, let’s look at the various air duct components.

 In HVAC systems, your air goes through a cycle.
 A negative pressure in the ducts sucks the air in, passing it through a filter.
 The cleaned air is heated or cooled and sent back to the areas of your house where it stays until it’s cycled again.